holyjak/Testofill-chrome-extension/README.md

 ----------------

 - FORM:
   - find by label?
   - (better) support for radio/check boxes
-- generated values (using predefined generators such as randomNumber, ability to add new generators, or a custom function)
+- Config
   - add option for turning autocomplete on/off
+  - syntax highlighting and on-the-fly validation of JSON
+  - app-specific validation of the config against schema
+  - save options on C-S / M-S
   - ? make allFrames configurable
-- syntax highlight for the rules textarea using json; real-time validation?
+- Random values
+  - generated values (using predefined generators such as randomNumber, ability to add new generators, or a custom function)
-- handle error cases - no sets, no set selected, ...
+- handle/test error cases - no sets, no set selected, ...
-- save options on C-S / M-S